brexitcollegelondon/client/README.md

-# Maurice Yap React Frontend App Bootstrap
+# Hack Kosice Team 2019
+## Maurice Yap, Tiger Cross, Gerald Low, Jonas Scholz

+An elegant material design web application in React built on top of Redux.

+Requirements: yarn

+run '''yarn install'''

+run '''main.py''' in decentlife-server repository to initialise backend server

-Based on create-react-app, with the following on top:
+connect with the backend repo by performing the following commands:

-- Redux
-  - Redux Thunk
-  - Redux Actions
-- Bootstrap CSS
+''' '''